100 Notable alumni of

 -

 Mortimer Benjamin Zuckerman is a Canadian-American billionaire media proprietor, magazine editor, and investor.
 He is the co-founder, executive chairman and former CEO of Boston Properties, one of the largest real estate investment trusts in the US.
 Zuckerman is also the owner and publisher of U.S. News & World Report, where he serves as editor-in-chief.
 He formerly owned the New York Daily News, The Atlantic, and Fast Company.
-On the Forbes 2016 list of the world's billionaires, he was ranked No. 688 with a net worth of US$2.5 billion.
-As of January 2020, his net worth is estimated at US$3.0 billion.
+As of August 2024, his net worth is estimated at US$2.6 billion.

 -